 Since opening in 2015, Roux 61 has become a crowd favorite amongst seafood and steak lovers.
 Roux 61 is known for perfecting the Louisiana seafood classics, while also giving you a whole new flavor experience.
-If you’re looking for something unique, have a go at the Shrimp & Alligator Cheesecake or the Seafood Muffaletta.
+If you’re looking for something unique, have a go at the shrimp and alligator cheesecake or the seafood muffuletta.

-If you’ve never heard of the word “lagniappe,” it means “a little something extra,” and it’s the perfect way to describe Louisiana Lagniappe’s menu.
-Though it first opened its doors in Destin, Florida, the owners decided to move back to the homeland in order to serve its city proud.
+If you’ve never heard of the word “lagniappe,” it means “a little something extra,” and a little something extra is what you’re going to get at Louisiana Lagniappe.
+Though it first opened its doors in Destin, Florida, the owners decided to move back to the homeland to serve the city.
 The menu features countless Louisiana favorites with something more to offer.
-And hey, if you can’t decide what to try, just look for a dish with the word “lagniappe” in the title and you’re guaranteed to taste something authentic with a little something you wouldn’t expect.
+And hey, if you can’t decide what to try, just look for a dish with the word “lagniappe” in the title – you’re guaranteed to taste something authentic with a little something you wouldn’t expect.

 POOR BOY LLOYD’S

-Poor Boy Lloyd’s pays tribute to the origin of—what is known now as—a Po-boy sandwich with their historically accurate menu.
-Their large selection of Poor Boys features the original fried shrimp and oyster sandwiches along with some unique choices like tuna, boiled shrimp, and catfish.
-Since it’s located only a block away from the Mississippi River, you’re guaranteed fresh catches every day!
-They strive to serve the Louisiana community well but encourage outsiders to have a taste of an authentic Louisiana Po-boy.
+Poor Boy Lloyd’s pays tribute to the origin of what is known now as a po’boy sandwich with their historically accurate menu.
+Their large selection of “poor boys” features the original fried shrimp and oyster sandwiches, along with some unique options like tuna, boiled shrimp and catfish.
+With such close proximity to the Gulf of Mexico, you’re guaranteed fresh catches every day!